AdobeDocs/experience-platform.en/help/catalog/datasets/user-guide.md

 ## More actions {#more-actions}

 You can [!UICONTROL Delete] or [!UICONTROL Enable a dataset for Profile] from the [!UICONTROL Dataset] details view.
-To see the available actions, select **[UICONTROL ...
+To see the available actions, select **[!UICONTROL ...
 More]** in the top right of the UI.
 The drop-down menu appears.

-![The Datasets workspace with the [UICONTROL ...
+![The Datasets workspace with the [!UICONTROL ...
 More] dropdown menu highlighted.](../images/datasets/user-guide/more-actions.png)

 If you select **[!UICONTROL Enable a dataset for Profile]**, a confirmation dialog appears.
 Select **[!UICONTROL Enable]** to confirm your choice.